 If you have a working Debian system, the easiest way to send an installation report is to install the installation-report and reportbug packages (apt install installation-report reportbug), configure reportbug as explained in Section 8.4.2, and run the command reportbug installation-reports.

 Alternatively you can use this template when filling out installation reports, and file the report as a bug report against the installation-reports pseudo package, by sending it to submit@bugs.debian.org.

-Package: installation-reports Boot method: < How did you boot the installer?
-CD? floppy? network?> Image version: <Full URL to image you downloaded is best> Date: <Date and time of the install> Machine: <Description of machine (eg, IBM Thinkpad R32)> Processor: Memory: Partitions: <df -Tl will do; the raw partition table is preferred> Output of lspci -knn (or lspci -nn): Base System Installation Checklist: [0] = OK, [E] = Error (please elaborate below), [] = didn't try it Initial boot: [] Detect network card: [ ] Configure network: [] Detect CD: [ ] Load installer modules: [ ] Detect hard drives: [] Partition hard drives: [ ] Install base system: [ ] Clock/timezone setup: [ ] User/password setup: [ ] Install tasks: [] Install boot loader: [ ] Overall install: [ ] Comments/Problems: <Description of the install, in prose, and any thoughts, comments and ideas you had during the initial install.>
+'''

+Package: installation-reports

+Boot method: <How did you boot the installer?
+CD/DVD?
+USB stick?
+Network?>

+Image version: <Full URL to image you downloaded is best>

+Date: <Date and time of the install>

+Machine: <Description of machine (eg, IBM Thinkpad R32)>

+Processor:

+Partitions: <df -Tl will do; the raw partition table is preferred>

+Output of lspci -knn (or lspci -nn):

+Base System Installation Checklist:

+[O] = OK, [E] = Error (please elaborate below), [ ] = didn't try it

+Initial boot:

+[ ]

+Initial boot:

+Detect network card:

+Configure network:

+Detect media:

+Load installer modules: [ ]

+Detect hard drives:

+Partition hard drives: [ ]

+Install base system:

+Clock/timezone setup: [ ]

+User/password setup: [ ]

+Install tasks:

+[ ]

+Install boot loader: [ ]

+Overall install:

+[ ]

+Comments/Problems:

+<Description of the install, in prose, and any thoughts, comments

+and ideas you had during the initial install.>

+'''